guardian/ophan-sparklines/README.md

 * __showHours__ :  show the elapsed hour markers, when set to `1`.
 Default is `0`.

-* __hotLevel__:  pageviews-per-min level that triggers an emphasised graph line.
-The line will go bold at half this value, and extra-bold beyond it.
-This is also the level at which the graph compresses vertically.
-Default is 50, which seems appropriate for articles; fronts need a higher figure, e.g. 250.
+* __hotLevel__:  upper y-bound of the graph, in pageviews-per-minute.
+Beyond this, the whole graph compresses vertically.
+Default is `50` which is appropriate for articles; fronts need a mich higher figure.
+Recent activity beyond this level causes a bold graph line (and a half-bold line at half this level).

-* __hotPeriod__ : number of recent minutes over which to calcuate the hotLevel.
+* __hotPeriod__ : number of minutes over which to calcuate the "recent activity" above.
 Default is `5`.

 * __alpha__ : opacity of the graph lines.
 Range from 0 - 1.
 Default is `0.7`.